OHBA-analysis/osl-docs/index.md

 OSL is distributed as an archive: [download a copy of OSL here](http://users.fmrib.ox.ac.uk/~romesh/osl/osl.tar.gz)

+Note that you will need to have FSL installed in order to use OSL - you can obtain FSL [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).

 The download archive file contains the contents of our GitHub repositories, as well as a number of supporting directories.
 For installation instructions, see the readme file contained in the archive.

 Issues?
 Contact us at [analysis@ohba.ox.ac.uk](mailto:analysis@ohba.ox.ac.uk).
 Please note that we only have limited capacity to provide technical assistance at this stage, so OSL is publicly distributed as-is and we provide support on a best-effort basis.